oanamariasilivastru/Library/README.md

   <PackageReference Include="Microsoft.Extensions.DependencyInjection" Version="8.0.0" />
 </ItemGroup>
 ```
-These give you:

-EF Core SQLite provider

-EF Core design tools (for migrations, if you choose to use them)

-Dependency injection support
+Configuration
+By default, the application uses a local SQLite file named library.sqlite in its working directory.
+If you already have a database file or want to change its name/path, update the connection string:

+Open LibraryConsole/Data/LibraryContext.cs

+In the OnConfiguring method, locate:

+optionsBuilder.UseSqlite("Data Source=library.sqlite");

+Replace "library.sqlite" with your desired path or filename.
+Example:

+optionsBuilder.UseSqlite("Data Source=C:/data/my_library.db");

+Note: The application will create missing tables if they do not exist.
+You do not need to delete or recreate your existing database file unless you want a clean slate.

 Build & Restore
-From the solution root folder run:
+From the solution root, run:

-bash
-dotnet restore    # restore NuGet packages
+dotnet restore    # Restores NuGet packages
-dotnet build      # compile the solution
+dotnet build      # Compiles the solution

 Running the Application
-Start the console UI:
+To launch the console UI:

-bash
 dotnet run --project LibraryConsole

-You’ll see this menu:
+You will see:

 === Library Management ===
 1. Add Book